prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-mopub.md

 #### Step 5: Present the Rewarded Ad

 If the Prebid bid wins on MoPub it will be rendered by `MoPubRewardedVideoAdapter`.
 You shouldn't do anything for this.
 Just make sure that your order has been set up correctly and an adapter is added to the project

+### Migration from the original API

+1. Replace the `RewardedVideoAdUnit` with `MediationRewardedAdUnit`.
+5. Follow the instructions to integrate [Rewarded Video API](#rewarded-api).
+6. Setup the [MoPub Order](rendering-mopub-line-item-setup.html) for rendering.
+You should create a new order with **Network Line Items** instead of the original one.